-- formulated quality control policies, developed quality control processes and adopted quality control standards: - set a detailed work flow and unified specifications for the work product of our design and consultancy segment; - perform quality monitoring through professional evaluation, engaging relevant experts to perform comprehensive review and design verification, at each evaluating, reviewing, and design verification phase for work product not yet delivered to our clients; - have added a system approval and chief approval and other multi-faceted safety measures to our quality monitoring system for our rail transit business' general design projects; - implemented a compliance review of quality control measures in place for the delivery of our final work product; and - established quality supervision and management structures.
+- formulated quality control policies, developed quality control processes and adopted quality control standards; - set a detailed work flow and unified specifications for the work product of our design and consultancy segment; - perform quality monitoring through professional evaluation, engaging relevant experts to perform comprehensive review and design verification, at each evaluating, reviewing, and design verification phase for work product not yet delivered to our clients; - have added a system approval and chief approval and other multi-faceted safety measures to our quality monitoring system for our rail transit business' general design projects; - implemented a compliance review of quality control measures in place for the delivery of our final work product; and - established quality supervision and management structures.
 Our quality supervision team is responsible for the overall quality control of projects.
 The key members of our quality supervision team comprise 37 professor-level senior engineers, 108 senior engineers, one senior architect and one senior economist, with an average of approximately 23 years of industry experience.
-In addition, 15 to 20 experts are selected from the key members of our quality supervision team with over ten years of industry experience to monitor quality and identify quality problems with inspections conducted on individual project on a quarterly basis.
+In addition, 15 to 20 experts are selected from the key members of our quality and identify quality problems with inspections conducted on individual project on a quarterly basis.